rit-igm-web/igme-330-shared/checkoffs/typescript-practice.md

 # TypeScript Practice

-*We might work on this together in class on Thursday.
+*We might work on this together in class.
 It certainly wouldn't hurt for you to try to figure it out on your own.*

 ## I. Overview
 - You will utilize the TypeScript "playground" to add an interface, enum, and strong typing to the code fragment below